 \section{Whitebox Attack on Glass Segmentation}

-Based on the novel locally controllable polarizing projection, we will show how to attack a polar-RGB based AI model, PGSNet for glass segmentation~\cite{mei2022glass}, mainly in a whitebox manner.
-Assuming full access to the target model, our goal is to design an effective attack setting, find a stable perturbation, and project it onto targeted scene in physical world.
-The projected adversarial attacker will NOT be recognized by human eyes, since it appears to be uniform white, yet can be captured by a polar-rgb camera.
-The PGSNet model with manipulated input will generate wrong predictions.
+Based on the novel locally controllable polarizing projection, we will show how to attack a polar-RGB based deep model, PGSNet for glass segmentation~\cite{mei2022glass}, in a whitebox manner.
+Assuming full access to the target model, our goal is to design an effective attack setting, find a stable perturbation, and project it onto the targeted scene in the physical world.
+The projected adversarial attacker will not be recognized by human eyes, since it appears to be uniformly white, yet can be captured by a polar-RGB camera.
+Under such manipulated inputs, the PGSNet model is induced to generate incorrect predictions.